Macschrauber/Macschrauber-s-Rom-Dump/README.md

 ### Special thanks to:

-	•	tsialex for investigating the Mac bootrom and sharing the information.
++ tsialex for investigating the Mac bootrom and sharing the information.
-	•	Syncretic for scanvss.
++ Syncretic for scanvss.
-	•	LongSoft for UEFIExtract.
++ LongSoft for UEFIExtract.
-	•	joevt for rebuilding DirectHW.kext for all Mac OS versions.
++ joevt for rebuilding DirectHW.kext for all Mac OS versions.
-	•	startergo for help with compiling issues.
++ for help with compiling issues.
- 	•	Dayo for assistance with English grammar and spelling, as well as his excellent RefindPlus bootloader.
++ Dayo for assistance with English grammar and spelling, as well as his excellent RefindPlus bootloader.
- 	•	Takaaki Naganoya@Piyomaru Software for the scrollable dialog "displaytextview"
++ Takaaki Naganoya@Piyomaru Software for the scrollable dialog "displaytextview"

 ———————————————————————————————————————————————